U.S. Treasuries rally, equity futures drop after jobs data

 "We view this payroll number as more negative than positive for U.S. equities.
 The consumer demand story is more important than the Fed hike scenario," said Daniel Morris, global investment strategist at TIAA-CREF in New York.

 Asian shares gained on Friday.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose about 0.4 percent, while Japan's Nikkei stock average finished 0.6 percent higher.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS rose about 0.4 percent, while Japan's Nikkei stock average .N225 finished 0.6 percent higher.

-Brent oil fell nearly 4.0 percent on Thursday after a preliminary pact between Iran and global powers on Tehran's nuclear program.
+Brent oil LCOc1 fell nearly 4.0 percent on Thursday after a preliminary pact between Iran and global powers on Tehran's nuclear programme.

 (Additional reporting by Daniel Bases and Jennifer Ablan in New York and Koh Gui Qing in Beijing; Editing by Simon Cameron-Moore, Bernard Orr)